dustinpfister/hexo_sitesource/source/_drafts/blog-sitemaps.md

 If you have a very small site that is not updated that often there is not really a need for a sitemap at all that much.
 Google's crawler will come around, and if you do not give it instructions it will make choices for you.
 Eventually your site will get indexed, it might just take a while longer for changes to a certain priority page to appear in search results.
 Still it does not hurt to have one anyway to help get new content indexed quickly.

 If you have a a site that has many pages, with content that keeps getting added, and updated often, a sitemap starts to become more important.
 Say you have some thirty blog posts, with additional pages that serve as various indexes based on subject matter, and other pages that pertain to the over all structurer of the site as a whole.
+You just added two new posts, and updated 4 more.
+With a sitemap you can set high priority values to the new, and updated content, as well as inform crawlers to the time at which the content was updated and added.

 ## Example of a sitemap.xml file